Temporary Protected Status – TPS Lawyer

 - Even after a person is approved for TPS, they have to re-register during re-registration periods.

-You are more likely to be approved for Temporary Protective Status if you work with a lawyer.
+You are more likely to be approved for Temporary Protective Status if you work with our TPS lawyer.
 We have been through the process many times and can give you advice on how to complete the application.

 We can also give you advice on what evidence to include in your application.
-Call us today at 813-298-7222, or email us by clicking here, or schedule an appointment by clicking here.
+Call us today at 813-298-7222, email us, fill out our contact us form, or schedule an appointment.